Advertise with Us!

 Flask vs Django in 2020: Which Framework to Choose?

+Do you want to know which framework is better to use for web development, Flask vs Django?
 Many Python-based web frameworks enable developers to build scalable applications quickly.
 From simple to complex websites, these frameworks can do it all.
-Out of the many popular choices, Django and Flask are the most talked about – and mostly because both are similar in some ways and different in many other ways!
+Out of the many popular choices, Django vs Flask are the most talked about – and mostly because both are similar in some ways and different in many other ways!
 That leads to a comparison between both, and while each of these web development frameworks has its unique features, there are many factors you should look at before choosing one for your applications.

 Django, on the one hand, is a full-stack web framework, whereas Flask is a light-weight, extensible framework.
 If you want to dig more into coding and learn core concepts, Flask helps you understand how each component from the back-end works to get a simple web application up and running.
 Learn more about Flask through this mega tutorial.
 Django follows lots of design patterns, and hence you learn a lot of exciting concepts.
 Further, with both frameworks, there is a whole lot of community support and documentation, so if you ever run into any problems, the chances are that the problem has been already discussed and sorted out – something that makes your work easier.